Ilya Somin: Media

 Somin's blog posts at Volokh Conspiracy have been cited in many mainstream news outlets.
 Somin's blog post about the Supreme Court decision in Fisher v.
 University of Texas was cited by a number of news outlets.
 Blog posts by Ilya Somin about the Supreme Court's decisions related to gay marriage (specifically, decisions about the Defense of Marriage Act and California Proposition 8 made in June 2013) were also widely cited.

+Somin is a co-counsel to the Liberty Justice Center on the 2025 United States Court of International Trade case V.O.S.
+Selections, Inc. v.
+Trump which challenged the constitutionality of president Trump's "Liberation Day" tariffs.